tlevine/www.thomaslevine.com/content/!/about/index.md

 ## Complicated version

-Thomas Levine likes to help peole make things work more smoothly.
+Thomas Levine likes to help people make things work more smoothly.
 When he was a young child, he built assembly lines for fun.
 He only realized that this was weird in college as he was refactoring a process for piling snow onto a snow fort.
 Tom apparently knows how to improve human processes, and that's nice, but